nikogura/gomason/README.md

     go get github.com/nikogura/gomason

+## Usage

+Test the master branch in a clean GOPATH return success/failure:

+    gomason test

+Test the master branch and see what's going on behind the scenes:

+    gomason test -v

+Test another branch verbosely:

+    gomason test -v -b <branch name>

+Publish the master branch after building:

+    gomason publish -v

+Build and publish a branch without testing (I know, I know, don't test?!!?!)

+This can be occasionally useful for publishing 3rd party tools internally when you need to make internal tweaks to support your use case.

+Sometimes you don't have the wherewithal to build and maintain a full test suite for a 3rd party tool.

+    gomason publish -vs -b <branch name>

+Other options can be found by running:

+    gomason help

 ## Project Config

 Projects are configured by the file ```metadata.json``` in the root of the project being tested/built/published by gomason.
 This file is intended to be checked into the project and contains information required for gomason to function.
 See below for examples and [Project Config Reference](#project-config-reference) for full details.